Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 Author: Thijs Lecomte

 ## Overview
-This tool will synchronize incidents between Azure Sentinel and JIRA Service Management using the following tools:
+This tool will synchronize incidents between Microsoft Sentinel and JIRA Service Management using the following tools:
 * Azure Logic Apps
 * Azure Functions
 * Automation for JIRA
-* Azure Sentinel Automation Rules
+* Microsoft Sentinel Automation Rules
 * Azure Key Vault

 This tool will do the following: